 ➣ CONVENTIONAL DISPOSABLE DIAPERS

-The thing is, conventional disposable diapers are loaded with chemicals, and diaper manufacturers aren’t required to list what their diapers contain.
+The thing is, conventional disposable diapers tend to be loaded with chemicals, and diaper manufacturers aren’t required to list what their diapers contain.
 If you don’t believe me, try to find a list of ingredients on a box of conventional diapers.
-I’ll wait…
+I’ll wait.

 The kind of diaper you choose for your child will determine which chemicals will be absorbed by your child’s skin and inhaled (and also which chemicals will be released to the environment during the manufacturing process).